kennethreitz-archive/.com/content/posts/090821-django_orm_for_online_payment.rst

 (Groovy / Java), and Symfony (PHP).
 I’ve been enjoying it.
 Alot.
 Life has never been better.

 DRY tactics.
 Code portability.
-Who likes to repeat themsleves anyway?
+Who likes to repeat themselves anyway?
 It’s a great idea.

 My favorite concept to date is the Object Relational Model (ORM).